-As of December 31, 2000, Mr. James Kim and members of his immediate family and H. S. Kim beneficially owned approximately 51% of our outstanding common stock.
+As of December 31, 2001, Mr. James Kim and members of his immediate family and H. S. Kim beneficially owned approximately 47% of our outstanding common stock.

-Amkor Electronics, Inc. (AEI), which was merged into our company just prior to the initial public offering of our company in May 1998, elected to be taxed as an S Corporation under the provisions of the Internal Revenue Code of 1986 and comparable state tax provisions.
+Amkor Electronics, Inc. ("AEI"), which was merged into our company just prior to the initial public offering of our company in May 1998, elected to be taxed as an S Corporation under the provisions of the Internal Revenue Code of 1986 and comparable state tax provisions.
 As a result, AEI did not recognize U.S. federal corporate income taxes.
 Instead, the stockholders of AEI were taxed on their proportionate share of AEI's taxable income.
 Accordingly, no provision for U.S. federal income taxes was recorded for AEI.
-Our consolidated statements of income include an unaudited pro forma adjustment to reflect income taxes which would have been recorded if AEI had not been an S Corporation, based on the tax laws in effect during the respective periods.
+The accompanying consolidated statements of income include an unaudited pro forma adjustment to reflect income taxes which would have been recorded if AEI had not been an S Corporation, based on the tax laws in effect during the respective periods.
 Just prior to the initial public offering, AEI terminated its S Corporation status at which point the profits of AEI became subject to federal and state income taxes at the corporate level.
-As of

-December 31, 2000, we had a receivable of \$3.3\$ million from Mr. & Mrs. Kim and the Kim Family Trusts related to the finalization of AEI's tax returns.
+As of December 31, 2001, we had a receivable of \$3.3 million from Mr. & Mrs. Kim and the Kim Family Trusts related to the finalization of AEI's tax returns.

 We lease office space in West Chester, Pennsylvania from certain of our stockholders.
 The lease expires in 2006.
 We have the option to extend the lease for an additional 10 years through 2016.
-Amounts paid for this lease in 2000 were \$1.2\$ million.
+Amounts paid for this lease in 2001 were \$1.2 million.

 We maintain split-value life insurance policies on the joint lives of James J. Kim and Agnes C. Kim for the benefit of the Trust of James J. Kim dated September 30, 1992 (the "1992 Trust").
 We pay approximately \$700,000 in annual premiums for these policies.
-We will receive in death benefits an amount equal to the lesser of the total net premiums paid in cash by us or the net cash surrender value of the policy as of the date of death of James J. Kim and Agnes
+We will receive in death benefits an amount equal to the lesser of the total net premiums paid in cash by us or the net cash surrender value of the policy as of the date of death of James J. Kim or Agnes C. Kim.

-In January 1998, we loaned \$120,000 to Mr. Boruch.
-This loan bears interest at 7% per year and is repayable in five equal annual installments.
+In January 1998, we loaned \$120,000 to Mr. Boruch, our President and Chief Operating Officer, of which \$99,000 remains outstanding as of December 31, 2001.
+This loan bears interest at 7% per year and is to be repaid by January 2003.